skywind3000/asynctasks.vim/README.md

 Then, you can change `g:asynctasks_term_pos` to `"test"`, and when you are running your task, your runner function will be called.

-For more information, see the asyncrun wiki: [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).
+For more information, see the wiki page of `asyncrun.vim`: [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).

 ## Advanced Topics